ArcInstitute/ScreenPro2/README.md

   t0='T0',
-  untreated='DMSO',  # replace with the label for untreated condition treated='Drug',    # replace with the label for treated condition db_untreated=1,    # replace with doubling rate of untreated condition db_treated=1,      # replace with doubling rate of treated condition score_level='compare_reps'
+  untreated='DMSO',  # replace with the label for untreated condition treated='Drug',    # replace with the label for treated condition score_level='compare_reps'
 )
 ```